Jonguye/Jonguye/README.md

 ## Hi there 👋 I'm Jo Nguyen
 # 💫 About Me:
-👋 About Me<br>I’m a data analyst with a passion for turning complex data into actionable insights.
+I’m a data analyst with a passion for turning complex data into actionable insights.
 Right now, I’m working on a credit card customer churn model as a side project at work.
 I love tackling projects that push me to learn and apply emerging AI techniques in practical ways.
 I’m especially focused on bridging the gap between notebooks and real-world deployment—solving real problems, end to end.<br><br>💬 Ask Me About<br>Self-improvement and running<br><br>⚡ Fun Fact<br>In my senior year of high school, I biked from San Francisco to LA during summer break—right when the El Niño storm hit.
 My best friend and I pushed through and made it all the way!<br><br>

 ## 🌐 Socials: